milepore/dataviz-project-proposal/README.md

 ## Milestones and Live Progress

 * Week 9 - Map View of World Reviews
   * Crated map of world reviews, with pan and zoom [https://vizhub.com/milepore/beer_reviews_on_map]
   * Updated data to include style families [https://vizhub.com/milepore/beer_ratings_and_locations]
   * Updated data source to include # reviews
 * Week 10 - Migrated (per professor's suggestion) to react application instead of Vizhub
   * Got filter view working - for multi-select (state, country, style) fields
   * Got map ported over to react - that was a bit of a pain
     * Getting the various pan/zoom to work with react state models was challenging, but works now
   * Got summarization filter working for non-map views
   * Got Graph view looking at real data
 * Week 11 - Progress
   * General Progress
   * Build another view - Parallel Coordinates
     * Make it possible to pick which of our dimensions show up in the chart
     * Added tooltip to map view to allow looking at individual beer ratings
     * Restructure code to remove the filter and data loading components
     * Move from create-react-app to VITE for development
   * Play around with color
     * Implement color picker and legend with map view
       * Support 4 different values for color and reasonable color schemes for them
     * Incorporate color picker and scales to parallel coordinates
 * Week 12 - Enhance data views
-    * Add axis pickers to graph view
-    * Add data sorting for graph view
-    * Add more filters to the filter view
+  * Added range filteres more filters to the filter views
+  * Updated all the controls to use Material UI (way better L&F)
+  * Got rid of a nested SVG elment (<svg><svg>...</svg></svg>) - that seemed to be causing a bunch of problems with the scrolling, it is much better now
+  * Per suggestions, added state outlines and city names to the map
+  * Minor L&F updates (colors, spacing, legends, fonts)
+  * Added automatic sizing to the pages and SVG elements.
+Should support mobile and responsive things now (including auto-resize).
 * Week 13 - Buffer, tuning, look&feel / CSS
 * Week 14 - Buffer / finalize / write paper